omars1234/TimeSeries_ArimaFamilies/README.md

 # *TimeSeries_ArimaFamilies*

-*In This Task we have applied Arima Family Models on Two Different projects and trired to expect the futuer results*
+*In This Task we have applied Arima Family Models on Two Different projects and trired to Predict the futuer results*

 1. *Baltimore_Crimes_Analysis*